 This is why in 2013, Solera acquired Distribution Services Technologies Inc. (DST), a leading provider of cloud-based procurement solutions that connect mechanical aftermarket, heavy duty, and OEM parts suppliers with repair shops, dealerships, and fleet consumers.The acquisition was Solera’s strategy to connect body shops with mechanical parts, and finally providing an end-to-end solution to sourcing all the parts required for a repair.

 We eagerly anticipate the launch of the next generation of APU (or InPart in the USA) that will be the complete parts procurement platform that connects insurers, repairers, and suppliers with all parts needed for a repair—OEM, mechanical, recycled, aftermarket, and green parts—the game-changing solution that will further reduce cycle time by expanding a repair shop’s access to all parts available in the market.

 In the meantime, we’re getting ready to launch APU for Shops, a version of APU that any repair shop can use to provide competitive estimates in customer pay situations and help create consistency in their workflow.
-Stay tuned for Part Two: Parts Availability and Procurement Options in Seconds: Pioneering a New Frontier.
+Continued in Part Two: Parts Availability and Procurement Options in Seconds: Pioneering a New Frontier.